stackevo/spudreq/draft-trammell-spud-req.md

 SPUD must provide integrity protection of exposed information in SPUD- encapsulated packets, though the details of this integrity protection are still open; see {{tradeoffs-in-integrity-protection}}.

-Endpoints should be able to detect changes to headers SPUD uses for its own signaling (whether due to error, accidental modification, or malicious modification), as well as the injection of packets into a SPUD flow (defined by 5-tuple) or tube by nodes other than the remote endpoint.
+Endpoints should be able to detect changes to headers SPUD uses for its own signaling (whether due to error, accidental modification, or malicious modification), as well as the injection of packets into a SPUD flow (defined by 5-tuple) or tube by nodes other than the remote endpoints.
+Errors and accidental modifications can be detected using a simple checksum over the SPUD header, while detecting malicious modifications requires cryptographic integrity protection.

 Integrity protection of the superstrate is left up to the superstrate.

 ## Privacy